Keeping our power lines and meters clear of obstacles provides safe and dependable electricity for our members.

 In most cases, all shrubs, brush and trees are removed under primary (main), high-voltage overhead power lines.
 They are also removed, as necessary, underneath and around secondary, low-voltage power lines that bring power from the transformer to your meter.

-Cutting and trimming is done by trained, professional utility tree trimmers using specific and proven standards typical to the industry.
+Cutting and trimming is done by trained, professional utility tree trimmers using International Society of Arboriculture (ISA) best management practices for utility trimming.
 The electric system is regularly inspected for dead, dying and leaning danger trees.
 When found, they are marked and then trimmed or removed to eliminate threat to power lines.

 What happens to the cut wood and chips?